Manufacturers Index - A. R. Williams Machinery Co., Ltd.

-In 1877 L. A. Morrison began a machinery brokerage business in Toronto.
-In 1881 the business was acquired by A. R. Williams.
-In 1883 the Soho Machine Works on Esplanade Street in Toronto was in financial difficulty and at some time between 1884 and '85 they were acquired by A. R. Williams.
+Meanwhile, in 1877 L. A. Morrison began a machinery brokerage business in Toronto.
+In 1881 the business was acquired by A. R. Williams, who gave this venture his full attention as Thomson & Williams Mfg.
+Co. was wound down.
+While that was happening the business of the Soho Machine Works on Esplanade Street in Toronto was in financial difficulty and in 1884 or 1885 A. R. Williams acquired the Soho Works.
 Williams used the Soho Works' machine-shop facilities to rebuild machinery for resale.
-This business was successful and Williams expanded aggressively until they were located in all the major eastern Canadian cities by the 1890s; they would expand westward in the coming decades.
+This machinery rebuilding business was successful and Williams expanded aggressively until they were located in all the major eastern Canadian cities by the 1890s; they would expand westward in the coming decades.

 In 1895 or '96 Williams reorganized as the A. R. Williams Machinery Co., and by 1901 it had become A. R. Williams Machinery Co., Ltd. Much later, in 1955, they were acquired by Scottish machine-tool conglomerate Staveley Iron & Coal Co., which would eventually change its own name to Staveley Industries.
 By the 1970s A. R. Williams had offices in Halifax, Ottawa, Montreal, Toronto, Winnipeg, Calgary, Vancouver, and Victoria.
 In 1984 the Alberta operations were acquired by Arnie Charbonneau and those operations were incorporated as A. R. Williams Materials Handling Ltd.